confluentinc/librdkafka/CONTRIBUTING.md

 Pretty much all symbols should start with `rd_kafka_`, followed by their subsystem (e.g., `cgrp`, `broker`, `buf`, etc..), followed by an action (e.g, `find`, `get`, `clear`, ..).

+The exceptions are:
+ - Protocol requests and fields, use their Apache Kafka CamelCase names, .e.g:
+   `rd_kafka_ProduceRequest()` and `int16_t ErrorCode`.
+ - Public APIs that closely mimic the Apache Kafka Java counterpart, e.g., the Admin API: `rd_kafka_DescribeConsumerGroups()`.

 ## Variable naming